akschw04/akschw04.github.io/_posts/2018-09-07-Introduction.md

 ---
-title: Under Development
+title: Science-A-Thon
 author: Adria K Schwarber
-date: 2018-09-07
+date: 2018-10-16
 layout: post
 comments: true
 ---

-# Coming soon!
+# This week is Science-A-Thon!
+I will be posting about my day-today work as a scientist, so please follow my posts below!